Tanz0rz/haxe-fmod/extension/functions.md

 ## system_registercodec
 <!-- System::registerCodec -->
-verdict: cannot A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
+verdict: cannot A plugin description is a struct of callbacks FMOD runs on its mixer and streaming threads.
+No Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, and the built-in DSP types are created with Dsp.create.

 ## system_registerdsp
 <!-- System::registerDSP -->
-verdict: cannot A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
+verdict: cannot A plugin description is a struct of callbacks FMOD runs on its mixer and streaming threads.
+No Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, and the built-in DSP types are created with Dsp.create.

 ## system_registeroutput
 <!-- System::registerOutput -->
-verdict: cannot A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
+verdict: cannot A plugin description is a struct of callbacks FMOD runs on its mixer and streaming threads.
+No Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, and the built-in DSP types are created with Dsp.create.

 ## system_release
 <!-- System::release -->